BrianAlexanderr/SAVFE/README.md

-# SAVFE - Smart Attendance Verification using Facial Evaluation
+# SAVFE - Smart Face Verification

 SAVFE is a web-based application for student attendance verification using face recognition.
 This system captures student faces and matches them against a pre-stored database to ensure accurate attendance tracking.